MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 #### What do I need to know about the Teams mobile experience?

-The Teams mobile clients (iOS and Android) don't support pinning personal tabs or bots.
-Depending on the apps set in the policy, apps pinned to the Teams desktop client might not be pinned to the Teams mobile clients.
+The Teams mobile clients (iOS and Android) don't currently support personal apps.
+Depending on the apps set in the policy, apps pinned to the Teams desktop client might not appear in the Teams mobile clients.
+Personal bots will still appear in Chat on mobile clients.

 With the Teams mobile clients, users will see core Teams apps such as Activity, Chat, Teams, and Calendar, and you can pin some first-party apps from Microsoft, such as Shifts and Planner.

+#### Can users change the order of apps pinned through a policy?

+Currently, users can change the order of their pinned apps on Teams mobile clients but not on the Teams desktop or web clients.

 ### Custom Teams apps